charliejharrison/AISS-2024_data-handling-python-pandas/index.md

 - reading in spreadsheets and CSVs
 - managing different types of data (categorical and continuous)
 - how to quickly calculate simple statistics
+- data cleaning and manipulation
 - basic data visualisation
-- data cleaning and basic data manipulation

 ## What is `pandas`?